Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Deadlines

-The annual packaging declaration must be submitted before March 31 each year, covering data from the previous financial year.
+The annual packaging declaration must be submitted before 31 March each year, with data from the previous financial year.

 Submission channel

-How to properly prepare the annual declaration step by step
+How to prepare the declaration correctly, step by step

 1. Identify the packaging scope

-A common mistake is underestimating the scope.
-It is essential to identify all packaging placed on the market, including:
+The first common mistake is underestimating the scope.
+It is essential to identify all packaging placed on the market, including promotional packaging, samples and transport packaging.

 2. Collect reliable primary data

-Incorrect classification distorts the declaration and may create inconsistencies with SCRAP systems.
+Incorrect classification distorts the declaration and can create inconsistencies with the SCRAPs.

 4. Validate consistency with other reporting